Savvy: shrewdness and practical knowledge; the ability to make good judgements

-Typically in our finance for managers training courses, participants will build, from a blank spreadsheet, a sophisticated what-if model that reveals the impact of real world inputs, such as customers taking longer to pay, on the financial statements – profit and loss, cashflow and the balance sheet.
+Typically in our finance for managers courses, participants will build, from a blank spreadsheet, a sophisticated what-if model that reveals the impact of real world inputs, such as customers taking longer to pay, on the financial statements – profit and loss, cashflow and the balance sheet.
 As we progress through the course, each new aspect is considered in the context of the model, thus helping delegates to ‘fit the pieces together’.

 We emphasise that the numbers are only representations of a much more complex reality.
 As an example, a revenue forecast should not be simply last year plus 10%, it should be constructed from a deeper analysis of the factors that influence customer buying behaviour.

 The primary objective of our finance for managers courses is not to turn managers into poor accountants; it is to develop financial savvy: to give managers a balanced financial perspective and a set of practical tools that they can use to generate sustainable success.